intel/iotivity-node/spec/iot-js-spec.md

-  readonly attribute USVString source;  // device uuid of the OIC client making the request readonly attribute USVString target;  // id of the target resource readonly attribute OicResourceRepresentation? res;  // for “create” and “update” only readonly attribute sequence<DOMString> updatedPropertyNames;  // for “update” only readonly attribute HeaderOption[] headerOptions;  // a hook for flags readonly attribute QueryOption[] queryOptions;  // a hook for extra functionality Promise<void> sendResponse(optional OicResource? resource);  // for create, observe, retrieve
+  readonly attribute USVString source;  // device uuid of the OIC client making the request readonly attribute USVString target;  // id of the target resource readonly attribute OicResourceRepresentation? res;  // for “create” and “update” only readonly attribute HeaderOption[] headerOptions;  // a hook for flags readonly attribute QueryOption[] queryOptions;  // a hook for extra functionality Promise<void> sendResponse(optional OicResource? resource);  // for create, observe, retrieve